 You can use the Uber app while visiting Rome but it’s not as straightforward as you may think.
 Unlike in other major cities such as New York, London or Paris, where Uber is deeply integrated into the transportation system, Rome has a rather complicated relationship with the ride-sharing service.

 Uber launched in Rome back in 2014 and quickly gained popularity as an alternative to traditional taxis.
-However, much like other European cities such as Dublin and Budapest, this created some tensions with the existing taxi drivers who felt threatened by the competition.
+However, Rome as European City, Uber saw a great level of controversy, simular to the likes of Dublin and Budapest, it created some tensions with the existing taxi drivers who felt threatened by the competition.

 As a result, the Uber app was allowed to stay in operation with some key restrictions, making it a more limited option for getting around the city.